 Wearable Reference with Photo Realism

-Design approach - Infographics on aprons with photographic examples of good vs. bad produce
+Design approach - Apron infographics with photographic examples of good vs. bad produce

-Challenge discovered - Real produce varied significantly, slowing volunteer decisions
+What we found - Real produce varies too much, slowing volunteer decisions

 Key learning - Abstract representations enable faster recognition and broader applicability